spacedriveapp/spacedrive/crates/crypto/README.md

 - `keymanager` - provides an interface for handling the encryption, decryption, storage and derivation of passwords/keys. this enables the `os-keyrings`, `async` and `uuid` features
 - `os-keyrings` - provides a unified interface for interacting with OS-keyrings (currently only supports MacOS/iOS and Gnome/KDE (via `gnome-keyring` and `kwallet` respectively))
 - `encoding` - provides type encoding/decoding via `bincode`, and encrypted file headers
-- `examples` - enables everything required to run the examples. this is a workaround to keep `tokio` as feature-minimal as possible, because dev-dependencies can't be optional

 ## Security Notice